FRANKLIN WIRELESS CORP. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of California against Franklin Wireless Cor

 LEAD PLAINTIFF DEADLINE IS JUNE 15, 2021

-NEW YORK and SAN DIEGO, April 21, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the Southern District of California on behalf of investors that purchased Franklin Wireless Corp. ( FKWL) securities between September 17, 2020 and April 8, 2021, inclusive (the “Class Period”).
+NEW YORK and SAN DIEGO, April 23, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the Southern District of California on behalf of investors that purchased Franklin Wireless Corp.
+(NASDAQ: FKWL) securities between September 17, 2020 and April 8, 2021, inclusive (the "Class Period").

 All investors who purchased shares of Franklin Wireless Corp. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.